Ketanbhave/TwitterFeed/TwitterFeed/README.md

 TimeLine.cs - Class has been created to serialize and store the json object retrieved from twitter API in c# server side, if needed.

+Authenticate.cs - Class contains AuthenticateMe() method which is used to authenticate given user and get token.

+OAuthTwitterWrapper.cs -  Class contains GetMyTimeline() which is used to get json result from twitter API

 ## Code Snippets: